Can I withdraw cash from a credit card?

 Let's say your credit limit is £3,000.
 Your cash advance limit might be anywhere from £600 to £1,800 (20%-60% of your total limit).

 Daily limits matter too.
 Even if your cash advance limit is £1,500, you can't take it all out at once.
 Most cash machines and card providers have daily limits.
-These are usually £300 to £500 per day.
+For credit cards, these are usually £300 to £500 per day.

 Where to find your limit: